embrace-io/embrace-docs/content/android/integration/add-embrace-sdk.md

 ## NDK crash capture

 {{< hint info >}}
 If your app is written entirely in Java and Kotlin, you do not need to enable NDK crash capture to capture crashes in your code.
-However, we recommend enabling it since it will capture crashes that happen in Android system libraries.

 {{< /hint >}}

 If your app has native components, you can enable NDK crash capture.
 Simply add the `ndk_enabled` setting to your config file.